How to Make Amends to Family – 3 Fears That Block Connection

 Rebuilding Trust

 Your family member may welcome your amends with open arms but generally speaking the repair process takes time.
 Accepting responsibility and offering a sincere apology are pieces to the repair process but not the entire process.
 The next step is rebuilding trust in the relationship which takes consistent effort and patience.
+In this article on critical parents and estrangement I give a real-life example of what rebuilding trust looks like.
 Honoring a family member’s boundaries and respecting their decisions (even when you don’t agree with them) helps to build trust in the relationship.
 Like the story of the tortoise and the hare, the consistent although seemingly slow tortoise eventually wins the race.
 When rebuilding trust, remember the tortoise.

 Even after we learn how to make amends with family and do all the steps, sometimes we don’t get the response we hoped for especially with an adult child.
 Moms wonder, “What else can I do?
 Everything my child has asked me to do, I have done it.
 Yet we’re not connected.
 Why not?”
 You want to shift the parent-adult child dynamic but it seems like your adult child just isn’t willing.